Cognitive load and task switching: the hidden tax on your productivity

 The two-stage model explains the cost of entering a new task.
 But there’s a second cost that happens before you even start the new task – a cost that lingers from the one you left behind.
 Sophie Leroy, a researcher at the University of Washington, identified this phenomenon in 2009 and gave it a name: attention residue [2].

 Attention residue is the phenomenon where thoughts about a previous task continue occupying working memory after a person has switched to a new task, reducing cognitive performance on the current task.
-Attention residue and task switching are deeply connected – the effect persists for minutes after the switch, not mere seconds [2].
+Attention residue and task switching are deeply connected – the effect tends to linger well beyond the moment of the switch rather than clearing instantly [2].

 Leroy’s experiments showed that people who switched away from an unfinished task performed significantly worse on their next task than people who had completed the first task before switching [2].
 The unfinished business kept running in the background of their minds, eating up the working memory slots they needed for the new work.
 Think of it as cognitive tabs you can’t close.